videojs/http-streaming/README.md

 ## Known Issues
 Issues that are currenty known with workarounds.
 If you want to help find a solution that would be appreciated!

-### IE10 and Below
-As of version 5.0.0, IE10 and below are no longer supported.

 ### Fragmented MP4 Support
 Edge has native support for HLS but only in the MPEG2-TS container.
 If